corona-warn-app/cwa-server/CONTRIBUTING.md

 ## Steps to Contribute

-Should you wish to work on an issue, please claim it first by commenting on the GitHub issue that you want to work on.
+Should you wish to work on an issue that has not yet been claimed, please claim it first by commenting on the GitHub issue that you want to work on and begin work (the maintainers will assign it to your GitHub user as soon as they can).
 This is to prevent duplicated efforts from other contributors on the same issue.

 If you have questions about one of the issues, please comment on them, and one of the maintainers will clarify.